RIP Terry Jones - Director of Monty Python's Life of Brian

 Life of Brian, which last year marked its 40th anniversary, caused a huge furore on its release because of its allegedly blasphemous depiction of Brian Cohen, a man who lives next door to Jesus and is continually mistaken for the Messiah.

-But it has stood the test of time with its endearing silliness and schoolboy smut — Romans called Biggus Dickus and Silly Soddus — as well as prophetic sketches like the one in which a character called Stan suddenly declares he wants to be a woman called Loretta.
+But it has stood the test of time with its endearing silliness and schoolboy smut — Romans called Biggus Dickus and Silly Soddus — as well as prophetic sketches like the one in which a character called Stan suddenly declares he wants to be a woman called Loretta:

 Why are you always on about women, Stan?